Raph-Romeo/SAE-Piloter-un-projet-informatique/README.md

  - **Operating system** : Windows 10/11
  - **Storage** : 160Mb

-There are two methods to run the application.
+There are three methods to run the application.
 ### First method using Python

 ```bat